rjp311/motorpoint-solution/README.md

+Technical Stage Solution - Car Listings API

+I implemented the three requested endpoints including filter queries, and an associated test suite.

+Useability testing was conducted using curl to request endpoints.

+I enjoyed this task a lot.
+Many thanks!

+---

 This repository is for a technical task in Typescript provided by Motorpoint.

 Clone this repository and complete the following tasks.